KolmogorovLab/Wakhan/README.md

 User can input both `--ploidy-range` [default: 1.5-5.5 -> [min-max]] and `--purity-range` [default: 0.5-1.0 -> [min-max] to inform copy number model about normal contamination in tumor to estimate copy number states correctly.

+##### Genes/copy number annotations

+By default, Wakhan uses [COSMIC](https://cancer.sanger.ac.uk/cosmic) cancer genes to display corresponding copy number states in `<genome_name>_<ploidy>_<purity>_<confidence>_genes_genome.html` file.
+User can also input path through param `--user-input-genes` to custom input genes/subset of genes bed file these genes will be used in plots instead of default COSMIC cancer genes. grch38 reference genes will be use as default, user can input alternate (i.e, chm13) `--reference-name` to change to T2T-CHM13 instead.

 ##### Quick-run if coverage/pileup data is already available

 Wakhan produces reads coverage `coverage.csv` (bin-size based reads coverage) and phasesets reads coverage `coverage_ps.csv` data, phase-corrected coverage `phase_corrected_coverage.csv` (as well as tumor BAM pileup `pileup_SNPs.csv` in case Tumor/normal mode) and stores in directory `coverage_data` inside `--out-dir-plots` location.